petrelharp/pyslim_paper/code/simple_virus_example/README.md

 ```
 does:

-1. Finds the founding time and list of founders under `host_id` in metadata.
+1. Finds the founding time under `host_id` in metadata.
+2. Finds the founding individuals as the only individuals in the population whose id is `host_id`.
-2. Computes the (tskit) time ago from the founding time and the current tick recorded in metadata.
+3. Computes the (tskit) time ago from the founding time and the current tick recorded in metadata.
+4. Removes individuals with duplicate pedigree IDs from the list of founders.
-3. Uses `pyslim.set_slim_state` to reset to that time and with those founders alive.
+5. Uses `pyslim.set_slim_state` to reset to that time and with those founders alive.
-4. Writes out the tree sequence.
+6. Writes out the tree sequence.

 ## The merge script